forabi/WebCeph/README.md

 Images and tracing data never leave your device.
 All measurements and interpretations are performed locally.
 Every tracing can be exported and saved on your computer.

 ### Completely free of charge
 No payments, no expiration time, no hidden costs.
 There is no catch!
-I made the app to scratch my own itch and decided to share it in the hope it can be useful.
+I made the app to scratch my own itch and decided to share it in the hope that it will be useful.

 ## Development
 WebCeph is open source and licensed under [the GNU Public License 3](https://www.gnu.org/licenses/gpl-3.0.en.html).